An Exploratory Study of V-Model in Building ML-Enabled Software: A Systems Engineering Perspective: Background

-From the expertise perspective, ML-enabled systems impose expertise in a number of domains including data science, data quality~\cite{sambasivan2021data, moller2020data, sambasivan2022deskilling, schelter2018automating, polyzotis2019data, polyzotis2017data, hynes2017data, ratner2017snorkel, barrak2021co, boyd2021datasheets, foidl2022data}, testing~\cite{reck2017ml, kaestner2020machine, siebert2020towards, nushi2017human, ashmore2019assuring, zhang2020machine, riccio2020testing, braiek2020testing, huang2020survey}, security \& privacy~\cite{huang2011adversarial, liu2018survey, mcgraw2020architectural, wilhjelm2020threat}, safety~\cite{borg2019safely, salay2017analysis, salay2018using, zendel2015cvhazop, singh2019abstract, cohen2019certified, shneiderman2020bridging, ishikawa2018continuous, kaestner2021robustness}.
+From the expertise perspective, ML-enabled systems impose expertise in a number of domains including data science, data quality~\cite{sambasivan2021data, moller2020data, sambasivan2022deskilling, schelter2018automating}, testing~\cite{zhang2020machine, riccio2020testing, braiek2020testing, huang2020survey}, security \& privacy~\cite{huang2011adversarial, liu2018survey, mcgraw2020architectural, wilhjelm2020threat}, safety~\cite{borg2019safely, salay2017analysis, salay2018using, zendel2015cvhazop}.
 These expertises come from different roles with different backgrounds and skill sets.
-Due to the introduction of ML components, these different roles, such as software engineer, data scientist, data engineer, privacy engineer, security engineer, need to collaborate together, and there are very few studies to address the challenges arising in these types of collaboration~\cite{nahar2022collaboration}.
-Regarding the lifecycle models for ML-enabled systems, ML lifecycle models such as CRISP-DM~\cite{martinez2019crisp} and Team Data Science Process (TDSP)~\cite{ericson2017team} were studied in Fintech domain, with findings that ML lifecycle models need to be revised with more research.
-In particular, these ML lifecycle models missed several necessary steps, including documentation, model evaluation, model monitoring etc. Study that explored how teams develop, deploy and maintain software systems with ML components was conducted and summarized into best practices for improving software development processes ~\cite{serban2020adoption}.
-In this work, we attempt to address the collaboration problem with more interdisciplinary focused process model.
+Due to the introduction of ML components, these different roles, such as software engineer, ML scientist, technical leader, need to collaborate, and there are very few studies to address the challenges arising in these types of collaboration~\cite{nahar2022collaboration}.
+Regarding the lifecycle models for ML-enabled systems, ML lifecycle models such as CRISP-DM~\cite{martinez2019crisp} and Team Data Science Process (TDSP)~\cite{ericson2017team} were studied in the Fintech domain, with findings that ML lifecycle models need to be revised with more research~\cite{haakman2021ai}.
+In particular, these ML lifecycle models missed several necessary steps, including documentation, model evaluation, model monitoring, etc. Study that explored how teams develop, deploy and maintain software systems with ML components was conducted and summarized into best practices for improving software development processes ~\cite{serban2020adoption}.
+In this work, we attempt to address the collaboration problem from the perspective of a more interdisciplinary-focused process model.